PanthonImem/CS1951a-BlogPost/docs/README.md

 # CS1951A Final Project

 ## Introduction
 Wikipedia is a rich source of human-readable information on a vast variety of subjects.
-Automatic extraction of its content will prove useful for many data related projects.
+Automatic extraction of its content should prove useful for many data related projects.
 We aim to extract insights from Wikipedia articles on people (David Bowie, etc.) using natural language processing (NLP) techniques.

 We hope, at least, to be able to classify a person into distinct categories (extracted, perhaps, using tf-idf) based on the content of his/her Wikipedia article.
 For example, the topics extracted from the database using Latent Dirichlet Allocation should give insights on ways to classify a person.
 We want to be able to tell, for example, based on the topic distributions if the person described in a Wikipedia article is a politician, an artist, or a singer, etc.